 Don't miss these related posts

 How to Prepare the Interior of Your House for Winter?

-Take advantage of a 7% discount on cellulose and 5% on spray foam if your work is carried out before August 31, 2022. *Maximum discount of $250.00.
-Applicable to residential building owners only.
+Get up to $300.00 off spray foam and cellulose.
+Execution of work on April 30, 2024 or before, this discount is exclusive to owners of residential buildings (5% discount up to $300.00 maximum).
 The cocooning season begins with the arrival of colder days.
 You stock up canned vegetables you prepared, and the house smells like […]

 Adding cellulose to a 1970s attic to achieve a maximum R‑value